-Whenever travelling somewhere, especially to a foreign country, the main question that arises before someone amidst all the planning is whether that country is safe to travel to or not.
-Just like that, before travelling to Dubai, the question arises if Dubai is safe or not.
+Whenever traveling somewhere, especially to a foreign country, the main question that arises before someone amidst all the planning is whether that country is safe to travel to or not.
+Just like that, before traveling to Dubai the question arises if Dubai is safe or not.
 You just need to read this article to find out the answer to whether Dubai is safe or not.

 There is little doubt that Dubai is a safe place for tourists.
 Because Dubai is heavily policed, violent crime against tourists is uncommon.

-The majority of tourist-related crime in Dubai is likely to be minor offences such as picking pockets, fraud, or sexual misconduct.
+The majority of tourist-related crime in Dubai is likely to be minor offenses such as picking pockets, fraud, or sexual misconduct.

 Furthermore, Dubai escaped the pandemic unharmed, with only minor travel limitations.
 Emirates Airlines has nearly a full routine, and all that is required to take a flight is a negative COVID test.

 Dubai strictly follows Sharia (long-established Islamic religious law).
 There is very little acceptance of same-sex relationships, and a variety of common behaviors are prohibited, such as:

 - PDA (including same-sex PDA)

 - Immodest clothing, particularly for women (which consists of bare arms, low necklines, and short shorts)